DataExperts/Dexih.App.UI/src/dexih.frontend/src/assets/help/intro/getting_started.md

 ### Introduction

-Welcome to the Information Hub.
+Welcome to the Integration Hub.
 Here you will find powerful tools which enable you manage, share, transform, and augment your data.

-Refer to the [reference](/reference/references.md) section for complete documentation on the Information Hub.
+Refer to the [reference](/reference/references.md) section for complete documentation on the Integration Hub.

 For help and support click [here](route:/hubs/index/support).